-The days of only using polygraph tests for criminal cases are long gone.
+The days of only using polygraph tests for criminal cases are over.
 Still, many people refer to a polygraph test as a lie detector test and assume it is only used on potential criminal suspects to determine their level of guilt or involvement in a crime.
-While it can be administered for this purpose, there are many other uses for polygraph tests that are unrelated to criminal activity.
+While it can serve this purpose, there are many uses for polygraph tests unrelated to criminal activity.
 Here are four practical ways a polygraph test can be helpful in non-criminal situations.

 While most companies will choose to do a background check on potential employees before completing the hiring process, some companies want the added security measure a polygraph test can provide.
-Companies that handle sensitive information, large amounts of money or security details especially need to know all employees are honest and can be trusted.
+Companies that handle sensitive information, large amounts of money or security details especially need to know all employees are honest and trustworthy.
 The following entities use polygraph testing frequently:

 - Law enforcement agencies

 - Security companies

 In many cases, a polygraph test is required for government positions, even if it doesn’t relate directly to security.
 For example, those who work at a post office or a department of motor vehicles.
 Those in the police force or fire department are also usually asked to take a polygraph test prior to a formal offer of employment.

 Although private employers are typically prevented from using this type of test on employees by the federal Employee Polygraph Protection Act of 1988, exceptions are made for those in government positions.
 This act also does not apply when a private employer has experienced injury to the business or economic loss.

 Polygraph tests are an extremely accurate way to determine whether someone has been unfaithful to a spouse.
 This can be key in situations involving prenuptial agreements or other asset allocations including the custody of children.

 This type of test records signals such as blood pressure, sweating and breathing to indicate emotional state.
 Those accused of cheating can take a polygraph test or allow the plaintiff to legally nullify any prenuptial agreement.